-The special Christmas pudding recipe called for ingredients from empire countries, and it was distributed by the Empire Marketing Board to members of the public throughout the British Empire, so they could join the King in eating a patriotic pudding at Christmas time.
+The old fashioned Christmas pudding recipe called for ingredients from empire countries, and it was distributed by the Empire Marketing Board to members of the public throughout the British Empire, so they could join the King in eating a patriotic pudding at Christmas time.

-The traditional English Christmas pudding recipe is said to contain thirteen ingredients to represent Jesus and His twelve apostles.
+The old fashioned Christmas pudding recipe is said to contain thirteen ingredients to represent Jesus and His twelve apostles, according to English tradition.

 When served, the pudding's traditional sprig of holly garnish represents His Crown of Thorns and healing, and the flaming of the brandy symbolizes the Passion of the Christ.

-Once the Christmas pudding recipe is made, each family develops their own tradition surrounding the serving of the pudding on Christmas day.
+Once an old fashioned Christmas pudding recipe has been chosen and made, each family develops their own tradition surrounding the serving of the pudding on Christmas day.
 Why not start your own family tradition?